Geography resources

 National Curriculum: geography – for those who want to see what is covered in the UK National Curriculum, this covers topics included in schools such as economics, population change, and a few countries in detail.

-Lonely Planet: destinations – click a continent or type in the name of a country, to find a basic description of facts and figures.
+Lonely Planet: destinations – click ‘destinations’ in the navigation bar, then select a continent or country, to find some descriptions, facts and figures or relevant news.

 You might also like to see my geography page for further ideas and suggestions about introducing geography to home educated children.